j-pride/manual/manual.md

 Examples for finding a record with PriDE were already part of the [quick start tutorial](#quick-start-tutorial) and the chapter about [entity, adapter, and descriptor](#entity-adapter-and-descriptor).
 But let's go into some details here for a deeper understanding.
 The important things to know:

-- No matter if you are working with hybrid objects or a separation of entity and adapter - PriDE doesn't creates entities for you but expects you to provide them.
+- No matter if you are working with hybrid objects or a separation of entity and adapter - PriDE avoids creating entities by itself but expects you to provide them.
 - Find operations work like a query-by-example.
-You provide an entity with all the primary key fields initialized and call the find() or findx() method without parameters.
+You provide an entity with all the primary key fields initialized and call the find() or findXE() method without parameters.
 This is a method of the entity class itself when using hybrid entities, otherwise it is a method of the corresponding adapter class.
 - The result of the find operation is placed in the same entity which you provided the key fields by.
 The boolean return value of the find() method tells the caller if there was actually a matching record found.
-The findx() method reports a missing match by an exception which if of interest for situations where a missing result is a unexpected case.
+The findXE() method reports a missing match by an exception which is of interest for situations where a missing result is a unexpected case.
 Think of typical navigation like retrieving the customer who placed an order.
 You usually don't expect the customer not being present in the database.
+- The alternative method findRC() can be used to provide the resulting record in a *copy* of the original object.
+The copy is preferably created by cloning the original object in a clone() method with public visibility.
+This keeps the responsibility for object creation in the hands of the application code.
+Otherwise the entity class must provide a copy constructor or a default constructor.

 When you are working with a generated hybrid entity, a find operation by primary key fields is a single line of code like that: